JoseCezar100000/stremio-web-neo/README.md

 4. **Calendar**: Keep track of upcoming releases and manage your viewing schedule
 5. **More Detailed Movie Description**: Richer metadata (TMDB) and information for every title
 6. **Catalog Management (Finally)**: Only see the lists that matter to you
-7. **Upcoming**: Better mobile UI, more ratings.
+7. **Upcoming**: Better mobile UI, more ratings, auto-play.
 Open to suggestions.

 ## Screenshots